mplewis/coaxist/docs/profiles.md

   - An item with 2 preferred tags and 1 discouraged tag is in tier -1 (discouraged tags take precedence).
 - Drop items that are not in the highest preference tier.
-- Sort items into tiers based on their quality (media resolution).
+- Sort items into tiers based on their quality.
 - Drop items that are not in the highest quality tier.
   - i.e. if we have 1080p and 720p items, we will only consider the 1080p items.
 - Pick the highest-scoring item based on the `sort` criteria.